These Halal restaurants will satisfy even the most discerning diners.

 It’s been more than 35 years since Abla’s first opened its doors in Carlton, and it continues to be lauded for its homemade Lebanese food.
 Chef and owner, Abla Ahmed, turns out authentic dips and spicy, house-made lamb sausages, as well a host of classics from fattoush and falafel to kafta mishwee and the raw lamb and burghal kibbee nayeh.
 Their baklava is a must.

 Plating up traditional Lebanese food and entertainment on weekends, Beiyrut Restaurant is a must while visiting Perth.
 Food wise, there’s a good selection of meze (house made labneh, vine leaves and falafel), kafta skewers, and mixed grills.
 Don’t leave without trying pistachio halawa folded through vanilla ice cream.
-Head here on a Sunday for the all-you-can-eat lunch buffet, great value at just AUD$25 per head.
+Head here on a Sunday for the all-you-can-eat lunch buffet.

 In the charming suburb of Balmain sits acclaimed Turkish restaurant, Efendy.
 The seasonal menu reflects an emphasis on local, sustainable produce, from mint and nettle yoghurt labne to kadayif prawns with walnut capsicum muhammara.
 The slow-cooked whole lamb shoulder tandir is a must if dining in a group.